MicrosoftDocs/Devices-docs/surface/surface-advanced-exchange-replacement.md

 ---
-title: Advanced Exchange Replacement for Surface devices
+title: Advanced Exchange replacement for Surface devices
 description: This article explains how use Advanced Exchange to service or repair eligible Surface devices ms.prod: w11 ms.mktglfcycl: manage